-Many of our Winter tours and workshops have quality time at Jokulsarlon and the ice beach for Northern lights photography and catching sunrises.
+A self-drive tour allow you to have quality time at Jokulsarlon and the ice beach.
+Both are great for Northern lights photography and catching sunrises.
 There is a lot to choose from if you want to include other locations or extend your trip.
+There are really good hotels in the area, so you don’t have to rough it.
+Take a look at some of my trip suggestions HERE.